-So, with parents like the Cockapoos there’s little surprise they have a pretty decent sense of smell.
-Which is probably why Luna can hear me opening a packet of biscuits downstairs when she was asleep upstairs unless she has the kitchen cupboard wired with a silent alarm.
+So, with parents like the Cockapoos, there’s little surprise they have a decent sense of smell.
+This is probably why Luna can hear me opening a packet of biscuits downstairs when she is asleep upstairs unless she has the kitchen cupboard wired with a silent alarm.

 Cockapoos possess a great sense of smell; however, you might need to help train them to hone their skills perfectly.
-As a Cockapoo owner myself, I know they need decent amounts of exercise, but they also want plenty of mental stimulation.
+As a Cockapoo owner, I know they need decent exercise, but they also want plenty of mental stimulation.
 Honing their sense of smell is a great way to achieve both.

 Mike is the proud owner of a 7-year-old Cockapoo named Luna.
 He loves to share stories, tips and information about owning a Cockapoo.
 With over7 years of experience as an owner, Mike is passionate about helping others own and care for their dog.